CrayLabs/SmartSim/doc/model.rst

 -------------------------------
 Users can define TorchScript functions within the Python driver script to attach to a ``Model``.
-This feature is supported by ``Model.add_function()`` which provides flexible device selection, allowing users to choose between which device the the TorchScript is executed on, `"GPU"` or `"CPU"`.
+This feature is supported by ``Model.add_function()`` which provides flexible device selection, allowing users to choose between which device the TorchScript is executed on, `"GPU"` or `"CPU"`.
-In environments with multiple devices, specific device numbers can be specified using the `devices_per_node` parameter.
+In environments with multiple devices, specific device numbers can be specified using the `devices_per_node` function parameter.

 .. warning::
     ``Model.add_function()`` does **not** support loading in-memory TorchScript functions to a colocated ``Orchestrator``.